BryanCrotaz/ember-tracked-effects-placeholder/README.md

   @tracked data: { name: string }; // an ember data model for example

   effect = this.trackedEffects.addEffect(
-    () => {
+    this, // the service will stop the effect running if the context is destroyed () => {
       // the tracked effects service will watch any tracked data
       // you read here and will run this function whenever it changes browser.localStorage.setItem('my-data', this.data?.name ?? '');
-    },
+    }
-    this // the service will stop the effect running if the context is destroyed );
+  );
 }
 ```